 The first two pitchers for Philadelphia never record an out, and before the home team comes to bat in the bottom of the first inning they are trailing the Redbirds, 10-0.
 The Cardinals, who tally ten runs in the first and fifth frames, will pound the Phillies at the Baker Bowl, 28-6, to set the modern National League record for the most runs scored in one game by one team.

 At Chicago's Comiskey Park, the first ever All-Star game is played.
-Babe Ruth's two-run home run helps the American League defeat the Senior Circuit, 4-2.
+Babe Ruth's third-inning two-run home run off Bill Hallahan proves to be the difference when the American League defeats the Senior Circuit, 4-2.

 At Crosley Field, Yankees' hurler Lefty Gomez is defeated for the first time in four All-Star starts as the NL wins the All-Star game 4-1.
 National League shortstop Leo Durocher becomes the first Dodger to start in an All-Star Game and gets a 'bunt' home run